finding a new home for your cat or dog

 If you’ve exhausted all other possibilities, local shelters will often, but not always, take in animals owned by residences of the cities that they serve.
 There is occasionally a fee to surrender an animal to a municipal shelter.
 Remember, cats and dogs surrendered to a shelter do not have the benefit of an advocate, and often become stressed and shut down.
 This makes it more difficult for potential adopters to see their true temperaments.
 That said, sometimes that is the only option.

 We get many phone calls and emails from worried owners like you who need to re-home their beloved pet.
 As a foster-based rescue, we focus our limited resources on saving animals facing euthanasia in the San Jose shelter - the cats and dogs that don't already have families who love and care for them.
 While we do have foster homes, they are consistently full.
-In fact, the leadership of Silicon Valley Pet Project often has foster cats and dogs in our own spare bedrooms and bathrooms.
+In fact, the leadership of The Dancing Cat often has foster cats and dogs in our own spare bedrooms and bathrooms.
 We rarely have the capacity to take in pets from the community.

 Screening potential adopters